Roost to Run: The Elements of Perfect Chicken Coop Design

 Benefits of sand bedding:

-• Drainage Mastery: Sand allows moisture to drain quickly, keeping the coop dry and minimizing odors.
+• Drainage: Sand lets water drain quickly, which keeps the coop dry and reduces smells.

 • Easy Clean-Up: Scoop out soiled sand easily and refresh the coop without hassle.